Sigil-Wen/JavaNeuralNetworks/README.md

-# JavaNeuralNetworks
+# JavaNeuralNetworks by Sigil Wen
- Neural Network Class In Java
+ Neural Network Class In Java.
+Back Propagation in development.

 ## Creating a NeuralNetwork Object
 NeuralNetwork nameOfNeuralNetwork = new NeuralNetwork(int[], boolean);